Skip to main content

 Expression Methods

-An expression method is a method that may be replaced by the class compiler, in certain circumstances, with a direct in-line substitution of a specified expression.
+An expression method is a method whose implementation consists of only an expression.
+When executed, the method returns the value of that expression.
 Expression methods are typically used for simple methods (such as those found in data type classes) that need rapid execution speed.

 For example, it is possible to convert the Speak() method of the Dog class from the previous example into an expression method: